Download the degree requirements checklist.

-Overview: Ten courses are generally required to complete the EAS major; but students exempted from the EAS major language requirement only need nine courses to complete the degree.
-In either case at least six courses are required to be taken in residence at Brandeis and all courses used to fulfill the EAS major degree requirements must be passed with a C- or higher.
+Overview: Ten courses are generally required to complete the EAS major.
+At least six courses are required to be taken in residence at Brandeis and all courses used to fulfill the EAS major degree requirements must be passed with a C- or higher.

 A. Core Course: HIST 80a (Introduction to East Asian Civilization).